About Us

 Our Volunteers

-Every week, over 80 volunteers assist the pantry, donating more than 320 hours of their time.
-They deliver food every Friday to over 90 households who have issues with transportation.
-To accommodate our guests who do not have internet access or are not comfortable with ordering online, our staff of volunteers call over 100 households each week.
+Every week, over 250 volunteers assist the pantry, donating more than 675 hours of their time.
+They deliver food every Friday to over 170 households that have issues with transportation.
+To accommodate our guests who do not have internet access or are not comfortable with ordering online, our staff of volunteers calls over 130 households each week.
 Many of our seniors are socially isolated and our weekly call is a welcome opportunity to talk to a friendly and non-judgmental neighbor who is there to help them.

 Food Drives

-In addition to our volunteers, 17 service organizations and churches have held food and gift card drives and raised money to support our work alleviating hunger in our community.
-Our supporters include:
+In 2024, 31.8% of the food we provided was donated by the community.
+Together, 17 service organizations and churches have held food and gift card drives and raised money to support our work in alleviating hunger in our community.
+Our many supporters include:

 -